EddySafc/e-react-native-team-pickle-random/README.md

-# Team-Pickle-fe
+# Team-Pickle-Random

-A React Native app for selecting even sides for a 5 aside football game.
+A React Native app for selecting random sides for a 5 aside football game.

 ## Set-up for self-hosting.